w3f/polkadot-wiki/docs/learn/learn-proxies.md

   from the Identity pallet along with the calls from the Utility pallet.
 - **Cancel**: allow to reject and remove any time-delay proxy announcements.
 This proxy can only access `reject_announcement` call from the Proxy pallet.
-- **Auction**: allow transactions pertaining to parachain auctions and crowdloans.
-The Auction proxy account can sign those transactions on behalf of an account in cold storage.
-If you already set up a Non-transfer proxy account, it can do everything an Auction proxy can do.
-Before participating in a crowdloan using an Auction proxy, it is recommended that you check with the respective parachain team for any possible issues pertaining to the crowdloan rewards distribution.
-Auction proxy can access Auctions, Crowdloan, Registrar and Slots pallets.

 ## Proxy Deposits